-Returning to the motivating example, the Web shop owner starts by annotating the current architecture with pattern information to determine a.
-Initial solution b.
-Initial migration to the Cloud c.
-Migration with data replication the current CAP behaviour as depicted in Figure 9a.
+Returning to the motivating example, the Web shop owner starts by annotating the current architecture with pattern information to determine the current CAP behaviour as depicted in Fig. 7a.
 Both user interfaces are Stateless Components (JSP pages on a JBoss server) relying on a Relational Datastore (MySQL on Linux), as external state.
 The links between them are synchronous and represent data base queries and, therefore, have no pattern annotated to them.
-From the \aaS annotations catalog, we already know that:
+From the aaS annotations catalog, we already know that $(c, a, p){JSP{JBoss}} = (0.5, 0.0, 0.75)$ and $(c, a, p){MySQL{Linux}} = (0.95, 0.4, 0.25)$.
+Therefore:

-Figure 9 Web shop case study
+Figure 7: Web shop case study